Vijender Kumar: Career

 He has experience at the Bar prior to teaching.
 Kumar started his teaching career as assistant professor at the National Academy of Legal Studies and Research (NALSAR) University of Law, Hyderabad, India, where he taught family law, legal research methodology and Hindu law of adoption to undergraduate and postgraduate scholars.
-In the year 2009, Kumar received the prestigious Commonwealth Fellowship and visiting professorship at King's College London, England.
+In 2009, Kumar received the prestigious Commonwealth Fellowship and visiting professorship at King's College London, England.
 In the February 2013, he was appointed as registrar of the Nalsar University of Law, where he served for more than a year.
 He was instrumental in successfully holding recruitments for permanent faculty in 2015 thereby satisfying one of the major requirements of the university.
 Now he is appointed as vice-chancellor of Maharashtra National Law University, Nagpur.
-He is a distinguished Professor at Rajiv Gandhi National University of Law (RGNUL), Patiala, Himachal Pradesh National Law University (HPNLU), Shimla and other National Law Universities.
-Further, he has been elected as the President by the Members of General Body of Consortium of National Law Universities on January 31st, 2023.
-Prof. Kumar was the Vice-President of the Consortium of NLUs from November 14, 2021 to January 31st, 2023 and the Convenor from November 12, 2020 to November 14, 2021.
+He is a distinguished professor at Rajiv Gandhi National University of Law (RGNUL), Patiala, Himachal Pradesh National Law University (HPNLU), Shimla and other national law universities.
+Further, he has been elected as the president by the members of General Body of Consortium of National Law Universities on January 31, 2023.
+Prof. Kumar was the vice-president of the Consortium of NLUs from November 14, 2021, to January 31, 2023, and the convenor from November 12, 2020, to November 14, 2021.